Skip to Content

 Role of Skull Structure in Pecking Speed

-• Dense outer layer absorbs initial impact
+• Dense outer layer shields against direct hits.

-• Spongy inner bone plates distribute force
+• Spongy inner layers spread the force evenly.

 Adaptations for Different Tree Types